e-roder/pycastblaster/README.md

 3. chromecast_name

 ## Refresh Behavior
-Currently there's no support for refreshing the list of images or adjusting the slideshow time while running, but it's on the TODO list.
+New images are automatically detected and shuffled into the remainder of the playlist.
+Use the config option `image_scanning_frequency_minutes` to control how often this happens.

 ## Using with Docker
 Included are two example files for use with Docker: dockerfile and docker-compose.yaml.